kopylovvlad/mini_rails/readme.md

 It's my sabbatical project.
 After catching burnout I chose to take long vacation.
 Once I watched Maple Ong's talk [Building a Ruby web app using the Ruby Standard Library](https://www.youtube.com/watch?v=lxczDssLYKA) on Euruko 2021.
 The talk inspired me.

-Firstly, I wrote the script, it's [here](script.rb).
+Firstly I wrote the script, the code is [here](script.rb).
 Then I started to improve it and decided to write an MVC-framework like RubyOnRails on plain Ruby.
 Such a good challenge.

 # Structure